 - DUI/DWI convictions: A person who has been convicted of driving under the influence (DUI) or driving while intoxicated (DWI) may also be considered a higher risk by life insurance companies.
 This is because these types of offenses can indicate a problem with alcohol or drug abuse, which can increase the risk of accidents or other incidents.

-The first reason is that they may not want to let a life insurance agent know that that they’re currently working with another agent and looking to see which agent will find them the “best” deal.
+The first reason is that they may not want to let a life insurance agent know that they’re currently working with another agent and looking to see which agent will find them the “best” deal.

 Or…